funvill/funvill.github.io/_posts/2016-07-12-alternatives-to-the-vancouver-hackspace.md

 - [Ali Express](http://www.aliexpress.com/) - Sort of Amazon meets eBay in China - and almost everything that is manufactured in or for China is available here (i.e. almost everything).
 - [DealExtream](http://www.dx.com/) - Not as good as AliExpress but still has some amazing deals.
 - [Taobao](https://world.taobao.com/) - Probably the best place to get the cheapest products from china.
-Not in english.
+Not in English.

 ### Manufacturing